OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/requirement-sets/excel-api-requirement-sets.md

 ### Conditional formatting

-Introduces [Conditional formating](https://github.com/OfficeDev/office-js-docs/blob/ExcelJs_OpenSpec/reference/excel/conditionalformat) of a range.
-Allows follwoing types of conditional formatting:
+Introduces conditional formating of a range.
+Allows the following types of conditional formatting:

 * Color scale
 * Data bar